 - A. Call to Order and Introductions-Meeting called to order by Chair Mulheren at 9:05 am.
 Roll call was taken. - B. Approval of the Agenda- Director Edwards moved to approve.
 Director Zollman seconded.
 None opposed.
 Agenda was approved with no revisions.

 C. Approval of Standing Items

-- a.
-Minutes: June 1 Board of Directors Meeting- Director Salmon moved to approve.
-Director Ford seconded.
-None opposed.
-Minutes approved with no revisions. - The Russian River Watershed Association complies with ADA requirements and will attempt to reasonably accommodate individuals with disabilities upon request.
+The Russian River Watershed Association complies with ADA requirements and will attempt to reasonably accommodate individuals with disabilities upon request.

 Please contact Andy Rodgers, Executive Director, at 707-508-3670 with any questions.